Your Definitive Guide To Modern & Professional Procurement Reports

-That said, this procurement report template offers a comprehensive overview of the various metrics that are vital to the success of the procurement department.
+That said, this procurement status report template offers a comprehensive overview of the various metrics that are vital to the success of the department.
 This intuitive and interactive dashboard helps in summarizing a procurement department’s main activities as well as its relationship with the company’s suppliers.
-In turn, the procurement KPI dashboard not only helps with the smooth and successful management of the department but also assists in building brand awareness.
+In turn, the dashboard not only helps with the smooth and successful management of the department but also assists in building brand awareness.

 - Compliance rate: In procurement, compliance represents the basic agreements set by a company and its supplier.
-By breaking down each supplier into definitive categories, this particular KPI provides a clearcut snapshot of how compliant your various partners are and if any changes should be necessary.
+By breaking down each supplier into definitive categories, this particular KPI provides a clear-cut snapshot of how compliant your various partners are and if any changes should be necessary.

-- Purchase order cycle time: The procurement order cycle time is a metric that measures the end-to-end ordering process, from the time a purchase order is raised to the order approval, receipt, invoice, and payment.
+- Purchase order cycle time: The order cycle time is a metric that measures the end-to-end ordering process, from the time a purchase order is raised to the order approval, receipt, invoice, and payment.
 By reducing this time and ironing out any inefficiency, you will not only improve your productivity rate but also help to enhance your brand’s reputation.

-Supplier Delivery report
+2. Supplier Delivery Dashboard

 **click to enlarge**

-- Supplier defect rate: In our fast-paced digital age, there’s little time for error, and consistent defects can prove to be detrimental to the reputation of a brand.
+- Defect rate: In our fast-paced digital age, there’s little time for error, and consistent defects can prove to be detrimental to the reputation of a brand.
 This invaluable procurement KPI measures the quality of your individual suppliers concerning quality and service and product and helps you nip potential issues in the bud before they prove harmful to yourself, your partners, and your customers.

-Procurement Costs report
+3. Procurement Costs Dashboard